Lynching in the United States: California

 Many of the Mexicans who were native to what would become a state within the United States were experienced miners, and they had great success mining gold in California.
 Their success aroused animosity by white prospectors, who intimidated Mexican miners with the threat of violence and committed violence against some.
 Between 1848 and 1860, white Americans lynched at least 163 Mexicans in California.
 On July 5, 1851, a mob in Downieville, California, lynched a Mexican woman named Josefa Segovia.
 She was accused of killing a white man who had attempted to assault her after breaking into her home.

 The San Francisco Vigilance Movement has traditionally been portrayed as a positive response to government corruption and rampant crime, but revisionist historians have argued that it created more lawlessness than it eliminated.
 Four men were executed by the 1851 Committee of Vigilance before it disbanded.
 When the second Committee of Vigilance was instituted in 1856, in response to the murder of publisher James King of William, it hanged a total of four men, all accused of murder.

 During the same year of 1851, just after the beginning of the Gold Rush, these Committees lynched an unnamed thief in northern California.
 The Gold Rush and the economic prosperity of Mexican-born people was one of the main reasons for mob violence against them.
 Other factors include land and livestock, since they were also a form of economic success.
 In conjunction with lynching, mobs also attempted to expel Mexicans, and other groups such as the indigenous peoples of the region, from areas with great mining activity and gold.
 As a result of the violence against Mexicans, many formed bands of bandits and would raid towns.
 One case, in 1855, was when a group of bandits went into Rancheria and killed six people.
 When the news of this incident spread, a mob of 1,500 people formed, rounded up 38 Mexicans, and executed Puertanino.
 The mob also expelled all the Mexicans in Rancheria and nearby towns as well, burning their homes.

-On October 24, 1871, a mob rampaged through Old Chinatown in Los Angeles and killed at least 18 Chinese Americans, after a white businessman had inadvertently been killed there in the crossfire of a tong battle within the Chinese community.
+On October 24, 1871, a mob rampaged through Old Chinatown, Los Angeles and killed at least 18 Chinese Americans, after a white businessman had inadvertently been killed there in the crossfire of a tong battle within the Chinese community.

 After the body of Brooke Hart was found on November 26, 1933, Thomas Harold Thurman and John Holmes, who had confessed to kidnapping and murdering Hart, were lynched on November 26 or November 27, 1933.